mikaelhm/MTS-LaTeX-Arrows/README.md

 MTS-LaTeX-Arcs
 ==============
-This is a set of LaTeX math symbols, for writing transition arcs in modal transition systems.
+This is a set of LaTeX math symbols, for writing transition arrows of modal transition systems in a LaTex document.

 Requirements
 ------------